Dr. Michael Cinelli

 Academic BackgroundB.Sc.
 (Waterloo), M.Sc.
 (Waterloo), Ph.D.
 (Waterloo), Post Doctoral Fellowship (Brown)

 My research interests lie in understanding how the brain processes information and executes skilled behaviours in every day situations.
 My research has generally focused on perceptual and cognitive factors of locomotion.
 More specifically on locomotion patterns in dynamically changing environments and how vision is used to direct their locomotion to avoid collisions.
 I measure not only body kinematics, but gaze behaviours as well in order to understand how visual inputs affect motor outputs.
-I am interested in quantifying behavioural changes across a lifespan as well as differences between healthy individuals and those with movement disorders.
+I am interested in quantifying behavioural changes across a lifespan as well as differences between healthy individuals and those affected with neurological deficits that affect dynamic balance control.

 Cinelli, M.E. and Patla, A.E.
 (2008).
 Task-specific modulations of locomotor action parameters based on on-line visual information during collision avoidance with moving objects.
 Human Movement Science, 27(3): 513-31